Fury: S.H.I.E.L.D. 50th Anniversary: Reception

 Jesse Schedeen of IGN expressed that while the comic works well with exploring the troubled father son issues between the two main characters the attempt at tackling American racial issues feels very perfunctory, most likely due to the limited scope of the issue.
 He also stated that the use of the rather goofy villain the Hate-Monger and the one the nose ending brought the story down.
 Steve Hooker of Multiverse-Magazine on the other hand found the ending shocking and stated that the issue was poignant.

-James Johnston of Multiversity Comics stated that while the story is probably not the story that’s going to put Fury Jr. on the map, it is still a nice one shot that helps flesh out the modern character while st the same time tying the older one into some relevant political discussion.
+James Johnston of Multiversity Comics stated that while the story is probably not the story that's going to put Fury Jr. on the map, it is still a nice one shot that helps flesh out the modern character while at the same time tying the older one into some relevant political discussion.

 Jim Johnson of CBR.com expressed that it was a decent, if a bit convenient tale and that he would recommend it but that he found it a somewhat lightweight celebration for such a significant milestone as the 50th anniversary of S.H.I.E.L.D.